Australian voters tipped to elect Labor government

 Australian Prime Minister Scott Morrison at the Bomaderry Bowling Club on the NSW South Coast, south of Sydney

-SYDNEY (Reuters) - Australian bookies predict a return to power for the Labor party in an election on Saturday after six years in the political wilderness and a campaign in which it has put climate change and tax reform at the top of its agenda.
+SYDNEY (Reuters) - Australians began voting in a federal election on Saturday, with bookies predicting a return to power for the Labor party after six years in the political wilderness and a campaign in which it has put climate change and tax reform at the top of its agenda.

 Prime Minister Scott Morrison has made economic management the centerpiece of the campaign for his conservative Liberal-National coalition, which has held power since 2013.

-The campaign has ended on a somber note with the death on Thursday of the popular former prime minister and Labor stalwart Bob Hawke.
+The campaign ended on a somber note, with the death on Thursday of the popular former prime minister and Labor stalwart Bob Hawke.
 Hawke, who was prime minister from 1983 to 1991, was 89.

-While it seems unlikely that Hawke's death would have any impact on how voters cast their ballots, Labor leader Bill Shorten said it had made him more determined than ever.
+While it seems unlikely that Hawke's death will have any impact on how voters cast their ballots, Labor leader Bill Shorten said it had made him more determined than ever.

 "I already feel a responsibility to millions of people to win.
 But sure, I want to do it for Bob as well.
 I don't want to let his memory down," Shorten told Channel Nine.

-Shorten seems to have struck a chord with voters who feel financially left behind and are worried about the environment with his promise to cut both greenhouse gases, in one of the biggest carbon dioxide emitters, and generous tax concessions enjoyed by the wealthy.
+Shorten seems to have struck a chord with voters who feel financially left behind and are worried about the environment with his promise to cut both generous tax concessions enjoyed by the wealthy and greenhouse gases.

 Morrison has criticized Labor's policy as an attack on people's aspirations.